shamdasani/shamdasani.org/_posts/internship.md

 In May 2018, I attended Apple's developer's conference ([WWDC](https://developer.apple.com/wwdc)) as a [student scholar](https://www.youtube.com/watch?v=b3Huqtw2log).
 For years, I had followed Apple keynotes and installed the [latest iOS betas](https://www.youtube.com/watch?v=H3mtgIvBElM); now, I had the chance to experience it in person — and meet so many incredibly talented people while I was at it.

-During a lunch at the conference, I happened to sit next to one of these people: [Veeral](https://veeralpatel.com), a current Apple intern on the Shortcuts team.
-We kept in touch.
+During a lunch at the conference, I happened to sit next to one of these people: [Veeral](https://veeralpatel.com), a current Apple intern.

 About a year later, Veeral updated me that he graduated school and was going to be joining a startup based in NYC as an early engineer.
 The startup that Veeral joined is known as [Ramp](https://ramp.com).

 ![Time is money](/assets/blog/internship/time-is-money.png)

 Ramp is the financial automation platform built to help businesses save money.
 Its mission is to increase the lifespan of businesses.
 In less than two years, Ramp has become a unicorn and has scaled to over a billion dollars in annualized transaction volume.
-Just today, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).
+Yesterday, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).

 That's what I love about startups — you can never be too crazy.
 With the right idea and the right team, and there's nothing you can't do.